VisionAery/Documents/Liquid Leak - Puddle - ACAP/README.md

 # Licensing:

 ## For app licensing, please send "Device BLOB" to  [support@visionaery.com](mailto:support@visionaery.com)
-### The Device BLOP can be found on the LLD ACAP App web UI unfer the "License" Tab
+### The Device BLOB can be found on the LLD ACAP App web UI unfer the "License" Tab
 ![](./setup_images/App_License_Page.png)